hrajauria/flowbox/README.md

 4. A theme provider can be created with color pallette options and size functions to have a constant look for the application.

+5. husky should be added to create git hooks

+## Docker

+For creating an image of the application, you can run:

+### `docker build -t flowbox-image .`

+For running the container, you can run:

+### `docker compose up -d`

 ## Available Scripts

 In the project directory, you can run: